amabdallah/WaM-DaM/README.md

 ==============================
 ### Authors and Contact
-You're welcome to leave an anonomus feedback on WaM-DaM through this quick <a href="https://drive.google.com/open?id=1fUTPeygdPfkPfZGjud0vO3yAZiDKIrq-i_886lqIins" target="_blank">survey</a>
+You're welcome to leave an anonymous feedback on WaM-DaM through this quick <a href="https://drive.google.com/open?id=1fUTPeygdPfkPfZGjud0vO3yAZiDKIrq-i_886lqIins" target="_blank">survey</a>

 For more info, contact Adel Abdallah @
 amabdallah@aggiemail.usu.edu